 My practice has taken many different forms over the years, and just recently have I felt certain about which path I want to take.
 My passion for pyrography and unwavering and fits perfectly with my subject matter.
 Drawing inspiration from my surroundings has made my art engaging and relatable.
 I look forward to exploring new avenues and perspectives as I, and the world around me, continue to evolve.

 Samm Moore is a multimedia artist graduate with a BFA in Film/Video and Integrated Media at Emily Carr University in Vancouver in 2017.
 Moore’s practice includes drawing, painting and video, but she specializes in pyrography.
 Born in Banff AB and raised on Vancouver Island, much of her inspiration comes from her surrounding environments of the mountains and the ocean.
-She is currently living in Field BC.
+She is currently living in Kelowna BC.

 "I always try to keep in mind that for any feelings or experience there is an opposite alway present.
 Freedom needs restriction, joy needs pain and love always has melancholy.
 The poet finds those contradictions and proposes a balance.
 I would forget about what expectations others may have and make something for yourself.
 Trust your instincts and let the final result find itself."